Wahoo KICKR Core vs. Zwift One: Which One to Buy?

 If you are a cat A rider who cares about data accuracy and every single watt, you should buy KICKR or another trainer (like the Tacx NEO 2T) with ±1% accuracy.

 So, I don’t think the ±0.5% accuracy difference should be a dealbreaker.
-Both trainers feature auto-calibration, which is also great.
+All these trainers feature auto-calibration, which is also great.

 App Compatibility

 Wahoo KICKR Core is compatible with most indoor cycling apps because of its cassette and mechanical shifting.
-Wahoo KICKR Core Zwift One is basically only compatible with Zwift and ROUVY, as most other indoor cycling apps don’t support virtual shifting yet.
+KICKR Core with Zwift Cog is basically only compatible with Zwift and ROUVY, as most other indoor cycling apps don’t support virtual shifting yet.

 Accessories Compatibility